libremfg/rhize-docs/content/deploy/install/keycloak.md

 ## Scope services

-In Keycloak, a _scope_ bounds a services access.
+In Keycloak, a _scope_ bounds the access a service has.
 Rhize creates a default client scope, then binds services to that scope.

 ### Create a client scope